Back to Events

 For procurement practitioners, understanding this legal foundation is far more than a technical necessity.
 It’s a practical tool.
 When procurement challenges arise, navigating whether the root cause is connected to state law, local ordinance, internal policy, or even long-standing practice is essential to crafting a meaningful path to improving procurement.

-We’ll break down where procurement laws and rules typically reside and examine real-world case studies from peer governments tracing procurement pain points to policy and legal change that enabled more modern procurement.
-Finally, we’ll share an update on the ongoing revision of the American Bar Association’s Model Procurement Code for State and Local Governments, including opportunities for PEN members to contribute feedback and help shape the future of procurement guidance nationwide.
+We broke down where procurement laws and rules typically resided and examined real-world case studies from peer governments tracing procurement pain points to policy and legal changes that enabled more modern procurement.
+Finally, we shared an update on the ongoing revision of the American Bar Association’s Model Procurement Code for State and Local Governments, including opportunities for PEN members to contribute feedback and help shape the future of procurement guidance nationwide.